NikolayNB/jsDOMManipulation/README.md

 Course JS on the web: manipulating DOM with JS.

-Update: 19th of June - course 2 of 5 completed
+Update: 20th of June - course completed

 Courses:
 1.- Learning about DOM.